of graduate employers say relevant experience is essential to getting a job with them

 Why choose this college course?

-- ENRICHMENT – Boost your employability with a variety of additional qualifications, including Level 2 Gym Instructor, Emergency First Aid and Safeguarding
+- ENRICHMENT – Boost your employability with a variety of additional qualifications, including Level 2 Gym Instructor and Emergency First Aid

 - WORK PLACEMENT – Gain real-life industry experience on placement, supported by our strong links with the industry